rgorai/eslint-config/README.md

 Use my ESLint, Stylelint, and Prettier settings in your project and lint your codebase on demand with a simple CLI command.

 ## Prerequisites
-This configuration is designed to be used for TypeScript, React, SCSS, and Node.js, but could work for other configurations as well.
+This configuration is designed to be used for TypeScript, React, CSS, and Node.js, but could work for other configurations as well.

 ## Demo
 Please visit <a href="https://rgorai-npm-packages.netlify.app/eslint-config">my NPM platform</a> to view a demo of this package.